Taabannn/intro-ml/README.md

 # intro-ml
-This repository has been created just for warm-up in machine learning
+This repository has been created just for warm-up in machine learning and there are simulation files of Ut-ML course HWs.